-Under The Sea lyrics by Samuel E. Wright
+Under the Sea — Samuel E. Wright Lyrics

 The seaweed is always greener